Accessible documents policy at the Forestry Commission

 - use descriptive link text so people understand the purpose of each link

 - avoid writing instructions that rely on visual cues

 How accessible our documents are

-We will aim to make new documents we publish (and documents you need to download or fill in to access one of the services we provide) fully accessible.
+New documents we publish and documents you need to download or fill in to access one of the services we provide should be accessible.

-- are not tagged up properly - for example, they do not contain proper headings
+- are not tagged up properly - for instance, they have no heading structure

 - are not written in plain English